Five internet technologies are available in Lithia.

 Historically, satellite internet has had lackluster performance and high latency.
 Next-generation satellite internet from providers like Starlink and Project Kuiper will bring big changes.
 These providers will use constellations of thousands of satellites that are closer to earth than satellites used by old-school satellite internet providers.
-I expect Starlink service will be available in nearly all of the United States soon, but I don't have up-to-date information about availability in Lithia.
+An early version of Starlink is being offered in parts of the US.
+Check Starlink's website for up-to-date information on availability in Lithia.

 Availability estimates indicate the percent of residents in Lithia eligible for each service.
 The estimates are rough and sometimes inaccurate.